What do you think a family with four kids, one dog, and one cat needs? Apparently… a puppy!

 Once the dog’s attention is diverted from the inappropriate action, the dog can be redirected into performing a positive behavior, which is then rewarded.

-The four dog obedience training methods that utilize positive reinforcement and association.
+The following four dog obedience training methods utilize positive reinforcement and association.

 - Clicker training